 Proximal Policy Optimization (PPO) \citep{DBLP:journals/corr/SchulmanWDRK17} aims to update the policy within a trust region.
 This is achieved through a clipped loss function to ensure that the new policy does not deviate too much from the old policy.
 The PPO loss function can be written as:

 where \(r_t(\theta) = \frac{\pi_{\theta}(a_t \mid s_t)}{\pi_{\theta_{\rm{old}}}(a_t \mid s_t)}\) is the probability ratio, and \(\epsilon\) is a small hyperparameter that controls the range of the clipping.
 The advantage function estimates how much better an action $a$ is compared to the other actions for at a given state $s$.
-Both algorithms increase the probability of $a$ for $s$ if the corresponding advantage $A(a, s) > 0$ and decrease it if $A(a, s) < 0$.
-In the approach section, we introduce the connection between A2C and PPO with the cross-entropy loss for classification and define the symmetric RL loss.
+Both algorithms increase the probability of $a$ for $s$ if the corresponding advantage $A(s, a) > 0$ and decrease it if $A(s, a) < 0$.
+In the next section, we introduce the connection between A2C and PPO with the cross-entropy loss for classification and define the symmetric RL loss.

-\subsection{Symmetric cross entropy}
+\subsection{Symmetric Cross Entropy}

-Symmetric Cross Entropy (SCE) \citep{DBLP:journals/corr/abs-1908-06112} is designed for noisy classification datasets.
+Symmetric Cross Entropy (SCE)~\citep{9010653} is designed for noisy classification datasets.
 Cross Entropy (CE) loss (Equation \ref{ce}) performs effectively when the data is clean; however, it encounters challenges in the presence of noise.
 Given a true distribution $q$ and a predicted distribution $p$, $p$ is learned based on the information derived from $q$ according to information theory.
-However, if $q$ is noisy, $p$ can only approximate the true distribution to a limited extent.
-To address this issue, Symmetric Cross Entropy (SCE) proposes to also consider information in the opposite direction through Reverse Cross Entropy (RCE) (Equation \ref{rce}).
+However, when $q$ is noisy, $p$ can only approximate the true distribution to a limited extent.
+To address this issue, SCE incorporates information in the opposite direction through Reverse Cross Entropy (RCE) (Equation \ref{rce}).

 where $k \in \{1, \ldots, K\}$ is a class and $\mathbf{x}$ is an input.
 RCE loss has been proven to be robust to a certain amount of noise, but the learning speed is too slow.
 Therefore, SCE combines CE and RCE losses (Equation \ref{sce}),